 Latinos/as and Hispanics are a critical component of our expanding and growing nation, from the early nineteenth century to the present.
 In the contemporary period, Latinos/as and Hispanics represent significant social, economic, and political groups that contribute to the nation and concepts of the national.
 The curriculum includes courses that explore the Latino/a and Hispanic experience, mainly in the United States, but also as it intersects with other national and geographic boundaries across the disciplines.

 The program’s mission is to study the many manifestations of Latino/a culture and identity and to sustain an ongoing conversation with traditional departments, such as Anthropology, English, History, Philosophy, Political Science, Spanish and Portuguese, Sociology, and Religious Studies, along with programs such as American Studies, Latin American Studies, African American and Diaspora Studies, and Women’s and Gender Studies.
-The program seeks to understand the contributions of Latinas/os and how they represent a central pillar for intellectual reflection and cultural production in this nation.
+The program seeks to understand the contributions of Latinos/as and how they represent a central pillar for intellectual reflection and cultural production in this nation.

 Latino and Latina Studies courses draw from a range of disciplines, allowing students to work closely with faculty from multiple departments and programs.
 Majors take four core classes: Introduction to Latino and Latina Studies, Introduction to Spanish and Spanish American Literature, Latino-American Literature, and Latino and Latina Studies Seminar, taken in the senior year.
-They also choose eight elective courses, from topics such as: Afro-Hispanic Literature, Ancient Mesoamerican Civilizations, International Politics of Latin America, Environmental Inequality and Justice, and many others.
+They also choose eight elective courses, from topics such as: Afro-Hispanic Literature, Latino/a Business and Entrepreneurship, Ancient Mesoamerican Civilizations, International Politics of Latin America, Environmental Inequality and Justice, and many others.